 Personal Business

 CSCE’s facilities for handling mail and telephone calls are designed to accommodate CSCE business.
 Please have your personal mail directed to your home address and limit personal telephone calls to an absolute minimum.
 Personal calls from CSCE should not be made outside our immediate dialing area.
 Do not use CSCE material, time or equipment for personal projects.
-In addition, taking personal calls/texts on personal cell phone should be limited to scheduled breaks and should not interfere with job responsibilities.
+In addition, taking personal calls/texts on personal cell phone should be limited to scheduled breaks and should not interfere with job responsibilities, with the exception of emergencies.

 Parked Vehicles